bcanseco/domscriptions/README.md

 * ✅ **Custom colors** - Customize the color you want videos to be tinted with!
 * ✅ **Multi account** - Logging into another account won't wipe your marked videos!
 * ❌ **Grid only** - List view on the subscriptions page is unsupported.

+## Support

+PRs are welcome.
+Please submit any bugs or comments through the Chrome Web Store's support tab.